Ronna McDaniel: Career

 McDaniel worked for SRCP Media as a production manager.
 She also worked for the production company Mills James as a business manager and as a manager at the staffing firm Ajilon.

 McDaniel worked in Michigan for her uncle Mitt's 2012 campaign for President of the United States.
 She was elected Michigan's representative to the Republican National Committee (RNC) in 2014.
-In 2015, McDaniel ran to be chairwoman of the Michigan Republican Party, receiving support from both the party establishment and Tea Party activists.
+In 2015, McDaniel ran to be chair of the Michigan Republican Party, receiving support from both the party establishment and Tea Party activists.
 At the party's convention in February 2015, she defeated Norm Hughes and Kim Shmina, receiving 55% of the vote in the first ballot.
-She succeeded Bobby Schostak as chairwoman and stepped down from her position at the RNC.
+She succeeded Bobby Schostak as chair and stepped down from her position at the RNC.

 During the 2016 U.S. presidential election, McDaniel served as a delegate to the 2016 Republican National Convention for Donald Trump.
-Following the 2016 presidential election, McDaniel became a candidate to chairwoman the Republican National Committee.
+Following the 2016 presidential election, McDaniel became a candidate to chair the Republican National Committee.
 McDaniel was an early supporter of Donald Trump.
-McDaniel had activist Wendy Day removed from her party position as grassroots vice-chairwoman due to her refusal to support Trump.
+McDaniel had activist Wendy Day removed from her party position as grassroots vice-chair due to her refusal to support Trump.

-RNC chairwoman
+RNC chair

+During McDaniel's tenure as chair of the RNC, the Republican Party had a net loss of seven governorships, three seats in the United States Senate, 19 seats in the House of Representatives, and the presidency.
+In December 2022, Axios wrote that McDaniel "has thus far failed to preside over a single positive election cycle."

+On February 6, 2024, The New York Times reported that McDaniel intended to resign after the South Carolina Republican presidential primary, following dissatisfaction from Trump, who publicly supported North Carolina Republican Party chair Michael Whatley.
+South Carolina Republican Party chair and Republican National Committee Co-Chair Drew McKissick had also been mentioned as a replacement in several news outlets.